 What features does it have?

-But, it can be a problem if you want to embroider on things like flex fit hats, socks, sleeves, or bulky items which will have a tough time either fitting under the needle of the machine, or being maneuvered.
+But, it can be a problem if you want to embroider on things like flex fit hats, socks, sleeves, pockets, or bulky items which will have a tough time either fitting under the needle of the machine, or be damaged when hooped.